top of page

 A multi-vendor wine marketplace checkout that clarified fulfillment flows, reduced confusion, and elevated the overall experience for complex carts involving multiple wineries and digital gift cards.

-• Role: UI Designer (with UX & cross-functional collaboration)
+Role: UI Designer

-• Shipped to production with measurable improvements
+Status: Shipped to production with measurable improvements

 Sommsation’s checkout flow had evolved feature-by-feature without a unified system.
 As the marketplace expanded, the experience became increasingly fragmented: